 Reintegration meetings after fixed-term exclusions: guidance and template form

-Find out what you should cover in reintegration meetings and use our template to record your notes.
-See also example exclusion policies to learn what other schools cover in these meetings.
+Find out what you should cover in reintegration meetings following a suspension (fixed-term exclusion) and use our template to record your notes.
+See examples of exclusion policies to learn what other schools cover in these meetings.

 You should have a strategy for reintegrating a pupil

-While it's not a requirement to have a reintegration meeting for pupils who return to school after fixed-term exclusions, you should have a strategy setting out how their behaviour will be managed.
+While it's not a requirement to have a reintegration meeting for pupils who return to school after suspensions (fixed-term exclusions), you should have a strategy setting out how their behaviour will be managed.

 If you hold a reintegration meeting, bear in mind that you can't compel the pupil or their parent to attend - you must reinstate the pupil regardless.